• Skip to content

 Dear Parents/Guardians

-For families making regular, weekly, fortnightly or monthly payments please ensure your payment plan is on track to have your College fees account finalised by 30 November 2025.\
+For families making regular, weekly, fortnightly or monthly payments please ensure your payment plan is on track to have your College fees account finalised by 30 November 2025.

-To ensure your College fees account is on track by the due date, please note from this Friday 15 August 2025 there are 16 weeks, 8 fortnights or 4 months until fees are due.
+To ensure your College fees account is on track by the due date, please note from this Friday 12 September 2025 there are 12 weeks, 6 fortnights or 3 months until fees are due.
 Contact the College Fees Office if you need to adjust your payment plan.

 HSC fees are due by 31 October 2025.